-- Then write up to six bullet points for each entry that describes the job.
+- Write up to six bullet points for each entry that describes the job.
 You should start each one with a CV action word to give it more impact.
 So out with ‘responsible for’ and in with words like achieved, handled and prepared.

-- Bullet points should also be structured effectively to best show off your abilities.
-Don’t just say what you did, prove how well you did it.
-And you can do that by adding numbers to your achievements and using accomplishment statements.
+- Don’t say what you did, prove how well you did it.
+You can do that by adding numbers to your achievements and using accomplishment statements.

-- And always remember to match up your own experience to the job requirements as closely as possible so you create a well-tailored CV.
+- Remember to match up your own experience to the job requirements as closely as possible so you create a well-tailored CV.

 Read more: How to Write Your Work Experience CV Section